francisco-rente/FEUP-BDNR/README.md

 ```bash
 docker compose up
 ```
 Open the browser and go to `http://localhost:3000/` to access the application.
-The database is available at `http://localhost:8091/`.
+The database dashboard is available at `http://localhost:8091/`, with admin:password login.

 ## Some pictures of the application